 - Stay out of high-interest debt

-- Save and invest 75% of our annual income
+- Save and invest 75% of annual income

-As you can see, our goals are actionable, they are precise, and they give us some guidance on what we need to do to accomplish our goal of becoming millionaires by 35.
+As you can see, these goals are actionable, they are precise, and they give some guidance on what you need to do to accomplish your ultimate goal.

 Now, take some time to think about the mini-goals you need to pursue to make your millionaire dream a reality.